 Incident Command staging areas have been identified as an issue in some parts of Nebraska.
 Planners may be able to help with this by pre-identifying potential staging locations near areas of wildfire concern such as recreation areas and rural subdivisions.
 Staging areas must be far enough away from a fire to reduce congestion and confusion for incident managers, yet close enough to efficiently provide resources.
-When a resource is needed, it is deployed from the staging area, with a controlled entry into the hazard zone.
-Staging areas need to be of sufficient size to accommodate multiple fire crews, engines, tankers, support vehicles, and equipment storage.
-Sites should have good access, water and power availability, and be able to accommodate communications needs.
-The information gathered for potential staging areas in the most at-risk locations can be provided to emergency managers, fire chiefs, and others to help them decide where to establish the staging area for a particular incident.

-Equipment - other than fire equipment - has proven useful in many wildfire situations.
+When a resource is needed, it is deployed from the staging area, with controlled entry to the hazard zone.
+Staging areas must be of sufficient size to accommodate multiple fire crews, engines, tankers, support vehicles, and equipment storage.
+Sites should have good access, water and power availability, and be able to handle communications needs.
+The information gathered for potential staging areas can be provided to emergency managers, fire chiefs, and others to help them decide where to establish the staging area for a particular incident.
+Non-fire equipment has proven useful in many wildfire situations.
 Counties may want to consider adding an inventory of non-fire department resources (such as county road graders) to a centralized document.